Alcohol and Domestic Abuse

 Finding Help for Alcohol and Domestic Abuse

-If you are someone who is having issues with domestic abuse, and believe alcohol is a trigger, the first thing you need to do is treat your alcoholism.
-From there, you can get the root of your issues, and how you turned to domestic violence and alcoholism.
-If you’re not sure where to turn, you can call the National Domestic Violence Hotline listed at the top of the page, or you can reach out to a dedicated treatment specialist.
+If you are someone who is having issues with domestic abuse or intimate partner violence, and believe alcohol plays a role, getting treatment for alcoholism may be an advisable first course of action.
+From there, one can get the root of issues related to the need for power and control which led to a cycle of domestic violence and alcoholism.
+If you’re not sure where to turn, you can call the National Domestic Violence Hotline listed at the top of the page, or you can reach out to a dedicated treatment provider.
 They can help you find the best treatment for alcohol dependence, and get you on your first steps to sobriety.

 Make a decision that will change your life.Find a Center